carbon-language/carbon-lang/llvm/docs/LinkTimeOptimization.rst

     In this model, a new, separate, tool or library replicates the linker's capability to collect information for link time optimization.
 Not only is this code duplication difficult to justify, but it also has several other disadvantages.
 For example, the linking semantics and the features provided by the linker on various platform are not unique.
 This means, this new tool needs to support all such features and platforms in one super tool or a separate tool per platform is required.
 This increases maintenance cost for link time optimizer significantly, which is not necessary.
-This approach also requires staying synchronized with linker developements on various platforms, which is not the main focus of the link time optimizer.
+This approach also requires staying synchronized with linker developments on various platforms, which is not the main focus of the link time optimizer.
 Finally, this approach increases end user's build time due to the duplication of work done by this separate tool and the linker itself.